 A fire starter will come in handy several times during your trip.
 For example, making a campfire to warm up to in the evenings.
 You also may need a flame to get your camp stove going.

-A multi-purpose tool is a small but functional item to bring on your solo camping trip.
+A multi-purpose tool is a small but functional item for your solo camping trip.
 They come with several attachments, such as a knife, scissors, mini screwdriver, file, bottle opener, and pliers.

-A good multi-purpose tool will help build your shelter, cook your dinner and could also be used in self-defense if needed.
+An excellent multi-purpose tool will help build your shelter, cook your dinner, and be used in self-defense if needed.

-Camping saws are pretty small, portable, and lightweight, but they get the job done.
+Camping saws are small, portable, and lightweight, but they do the job.
 They can hang from the back of your backpack and take up almost no space.

 Camping shovel